bobleesj/CIF-CN-Featurizer/README.md

 After running the script using `python main.py` and selecting the folder contianing `.cif` files, `.csv` files are generated.
-For binary compounds, `feature_binary.csv` with 124 features is generated.
-For ternary compounds, `feature_ternary.csv` with 165 unique features is generated.
-For all types of compounds, `feature_universal.csv` is generated.
+For binary compounds, `binary_features.csv` with 124 features is generated.
+For ternary compounds, `ternary_features.csv` with 165 unique features is generated.
+For all types of compounds, `universal_featrues.csv` is generated.

 ### Coordination numbers